The Elliott Homestead

 So, here’s my favorite ways to kill your lawn:

-Till it!
+Till It!

 Even if you don’t have a walk-behind tiller, you can rent one from an equipment supply center or big box behemoth store for about $50 per day.
 Depending on the size of your lawn — the average is about 1/5 an acre — you can probably till all that annoying grass into the earth in a few hours.
 If you’re renting a tiller, make sure you check the oil level before you crank it and use it.